santisq/PSParallelPipeline/docs/en-US/Invoke-Parallel.md

 0..10 | Invoke-Parallel { Greet $_ } -Functions Greet
 ```

-[`-Functions`](#-functions) adds locally defined functions to the runspaces [Initial Session State](https://learn.microsoft.com/en-us/dotnet/api/system.management.automation.runspaces.initialsessionstate) allowing you to use them in the parallel scope.
+This example imports a local function `Greet` into the parallel scope using [`-Functions` parameter](#-functions), allowing its use within the script block.

-### Example 6: Demonstrates `-TimeoutSeconds` Parameter
+### Example 6: Setting a timeout with `-TimeoutSeconds`

 ```powershell
 0..10 | Invoke-Parallel { Start-Sleep 1 } -TimeoutSeconds 3
 ```

-All parallel invocations are stopped when the timeout is reached and any remaining input objects to be processed are ignored.
+This example limits execution to 3 seconds, stopping all running script blocks and ignoring unprocessed input once the timeout is reached.

-### Example 7: Demonstrates `-UseNewRunspace` Parameter
+### Example 7: Creating new runspaces with `-UseNewRunspace`

 ```powershell
 0..3 | Invoke-Parallel { [runspace]::DefaultRunspace.InstanceId } -ThrottleLimit 2